OxfordHCC/solid-media/README.md

 # Welcome to Solid Media

-A demonstration of the use of [Solid](https://solidproject.org/) in a small media recommendation sharing app.
+Solid Media is a demonstration of the use of [Solid](https://solidproject.org/) in a small media recommendation sharing app.

 The application can be downloaded and deployed locally or accessed at [solid-media](https://oxfordhcc.github.io/solid-media/).

+**To play with the application you will need a Solid pod provided by [solidcommunity.net](https://solidcommunity.net).**

 ## Set up locally

+If you wish to deploy Solid-media locally, then please follow the instructions below to build the project.

-Solid-media is developed using [Node.js](https://nodejs.org/en/) and [snowpack](https://www.snowpack.dev/tutorials/getting-started).
+Solid Media is developed using [Node.js](https://nodejs.org/en/) and [snowpack](https://www.snowpack.dev/tutorials/getting-started).
 If you are unfamiliar with them, then you will need to have your `npm` set up.
 Please follow [this tutorial](https://docs.npmjs.com/getting-started).

 ### Clone project and installations